ogunlao/ogunlao.github.io/_posts/2021-01-26-how-to-create-speech-dataset.md

 ### Size of the data

 As with all machine learning tasks involving deep neural networks, more data is better.
 The task can be split across many speakers to have a large sample size.
 Tasks like ASR and TTS require a lot of audio samples for good performance.
-The best models in English ASR are trained on about 60 thousand hours of speech [Jacob Kahn et al - LibriLight](https://arxiv.org/abs/1912.07875).
+The best models in English ASR are trained on about 60 thousand hours of speech [\[Jacob Kahn et al - LibriLight\]](https://arxiv.org/abs/1912.07875).
 That is equivalent to about 7 years of speech.
 This particular data was created from the LibriVox database of audio books.

 In low resource audio settings, audio samples of this size may not be possible.
 We may then have to result to domain adaptation or training a self-supervised acoustic model from raw speech, if audio is available without transcriptions.
-There have been significant advances in unsupervised and self-supervised speech representation learnings enabling SOTA performance with limited data [Alexei Baevski et al. - wav2vec 2.0](https://arxiv.org/abs/2006.11477)
+There have been significant advances in unsupervised and self-supervised speech representation learnings enabling SOTA performance with limited data [\[Alexei Baevski et al. - Wav2Vec 2.0\]](https://arxiv.org/abs/2006.11477)

 ### Noise and Artefacts